THE 3D CAD DATA MANAGEMENT MESS

 When we talk about data management what are we talking about?
 We are really talking about document management.
-The part model, of course, the assembly, the DRAWING, oh yes the drawing.
-Even if you don't do a drawing you have to include specifications, such as material, GD&T data for inspection, processes, etc. If you use a Pro/E paradigm program you have at least 3 documents to maintain with each assembly.
+The part model, of course, the assembly, the AID (drawing), oh yes the AID.
+Even if you don't do an AID you have to include specifications, such as material, GD&T data for inspection, processes, etc. If you use a Pro/E paradigm program you have at least 3 documents to maintain with each assembly.
 These documents or files have to be available to manufacturing to create and inspect the part or assembly.
 Now we add an inspection document.
 Catia has a program called Enovia that does this.
 I am sure Creo and NX have their programs, and I know there are many 3rd party programs available also.
 Now the problem is that you need software to read this.
 And now you have to coordinate with your vendors to make sure they have all the programs to make sure you can utilize the data.
 Now you can imagine the initial and ongoing costs added to manufacture these parts.

 The Value of the AID (drawing)!

 A drawing is basically an inspection document, but offers much more than that.
 Completely detailing a part offers an incredible check on design from the designer as he creates the drawing.
-At this time we focus on mating surfaces and disregard the rest of the part.
+At this time we focus on mating features and disregard the rest of the part.
 But I have detailed many of these parts and I can personally tell you that if they completely detailed the part, they would find errors and may even had seen a better design that would have been much easier to manufacture.
 Much of the non-related features were very difficult to make.
-The drawing becomes a design, easy to view checking and inspection tool.
+The AID (drawing) becomes a design, easy to view checking and inspection tool.
 In the past we had drafters doing the design with an engineer managing multiple projects.
 Now they dump an engineer on a 3D CAD system and let him work on one part at a time, when a drafter has the experience necessary to communicate the information to manufacturing.
 I feel this is an incredible waste of talent and experience.